BRDLF/Hyperskill_Kotlin_SeamCarver/CHANGEBLOG.md

 # Hyperskill_Kotlin_Seam Carving

+### Stage 6/6: Resize

+I fear I'm getting ill.
+Headaches, exhaustion.
+All around I'm just not feeling very well.
+I realize that has little to do with the project, but I wanted to write it somewhere.

+At first this last portion seemed very easy to implement.
+Instead of drawing a red line over the seam, shift pixels over to cover the seam and return the given image -1 width.
+It worked.
+But for larger images was taking far, far too long.
+I looked into seam-carving algorithms and discovered my method of calculating the seam was inefficient.
+Once updated the issue went away, and things appear to be working fine.

+I admit the code could be cleaner.
+The lack of polish is a sacrifice I took to make sure the project gets done in a reasonable time.

+That's all for now.
+I need some rest.
+Hopefully I feel better, soon.

+Ciao,\
+-Abigail

 ### Stage 5/6: Horizontal seam

 This one's easy since we made code for a vertical seam already.